 To better serve the attorneys and litigants appearing in Judge McMillen’s courtroom, we have adopted the following guidelines.
 Please advise your clients and staff so that there are no misunderstandings.
 All civil cases are to be electronically filed.

-Third Floor - Courtroom 3C - Oakland County Courthouse
+Courtroom 3C, Third Floor - Oakland County Courthouse

 Fax: Not for Public Use

-Judge McMillen is a graduate of the University of Detroit School of Law and was a practicing lawyer for 17 years before being elected to the 51st District Court in 1994.
+Judge McMillen is a graduate of the University of Detroit School of Law, and was a practicing lawyer for 17 years before being elected to the 51st District Court in 1994.
 She was appointed to the Oakland County Circuit Court in 2010.
-Judge McMillen is the past president of both the Oakland County District Judges Association and the Michigan District Judges Association and is the chairperson of the Michigan Association of Drug Court Professionals Annual Training Conference.
+Judge McMillen is the past president of both the Oakland County District Judges Association and the Michigan District Judges Association and the chairperson of the Michigan Association of Treatment Court Professionals Annual Training Conference.
 She serves on various executive and advisory boards including the Oakland County Community Corrections Advisory.

 Scheduling and Discovery